jbroerken/featherStack/libfscore/doc/source/Functions/src/CardSet/FSC_CSLoader/FSC_CSLoader/LoadCard.rst

 FSC_CSLoader::LoadCard
 ======================
-The LoadCard function is used to add a load job for a given path and destination.
+The LoadCard function is used to add a load job for a given path, callback and
+destination.

 Header